Romonaga/rpiLightSystem/README.md

    7. The rpiLightSystem that will be the server for the rest of the rpiLightSystems, should be a P4, simply for the extra horse power.

 ## Build instructions for rpiLightSystem.
-1. sudo apt install git qt5-default libqt5sql5-mysql build-essential gcc make cmake cmake-gui cmake-curses-gui libssl-dev wiringpi libi2c-dev libcppunit-dev scons
+1. sudo apt install git qt5-default libqt5sql5-mysql build-essential gcc make cmake cmake-gui cmake-curses-gui libssl-dev wiringpi libi2c-dev libcppunit-dev scons doxygen
 2 Clone or download DNRLogger from this repo.  https://github.com/Romonaga/DNRLogger
     1. qmake .
     2. make